Hungarian Revolution of 1848: Era of Reforms

-The Diet of Hungary had not convened since 1811.

-The frequent diets held in the earlier part of the reign occupied themselves with little else but war subsidies; after 1811 they ceased to be summoned.
-In the latter years of Francis I the dark shadow of Metternich's policy of "stability" fell across the kingdom, and the forces of reactionary absolutism were everywhere supreme.
-But beneath the surface a strong popular current was beginning to run in a contrary direction.
-Hungarian society, affected by western Liberalism, but without any direct help from abroad, was preparing for the future emancipation.
-Writers, savants, poets, artists, noble and plebeian, layman and cleric, without any previous concert, or obvious connection, were working towards that ideal of political liberty which was to unite all the Magyars.
-Mihály Vörösmarty, Ferenc Kölcsey, Ferencz Kazinczy and his associates, to mention but a few of many great names, were, consciously or unconsciously, as the representatives of the renascent national literature, accomplishing a political mission, and their pens proved no less efficacious than the swords of their ancestors.
+The frequent diets held in the earlier part of the reign occupied themselves with little else but war subsidies; after 1811 the Holy Roman Emperor stopped summoning them.
+In the latter years of Francis I's rule the dark shadow of Metternich's policy of "stability" fell across Hungary, and the forces of reactionary absolutism reigned supreme.
+However, beneath the surface a strong popular current was beginning to run in the opposite direction.
+Affected by western Liberalism but without any direct help from abroad, Hungarian society was preparing for its future emancipation.
+Writers, scholars, poets, artists, noble and ordinary people, lay people and priests, without any previous history of working together or obvious connections between them, were working towards that ideal of political liberty which was to unite all Hungarians.
+Consciously or unconsciously, Mihály Vörösmarty, Ferenc Kölcsey, Ferencz Kazinczy and his associates, to name but a few, were giving new life to Hungarian literature and simultaneously accomplishing political goals, with their pens proving no less powerful than their ancestors' swords.

-In 1825 Emperor Francis II convened the Diet in response to growing concerns amongst the Hungarian nobility about taxes and the diminishing economy, after the Napoleonic wars.
+In 1825 Emperor Francis II finally convened the Diet in response to growing concerns amongst the Hungarian nobility about taxes and the diminishing economy, after the Napoleonic Wars.
 This – and the reaction to the reforms of Joseph II – started what is known as the Reform Period (reformkor).
-But the Nobles still retained their privileges of paying no taxes and not giving the vote to the masses.

-The influential Hungarian politician Count István Széchenyi recognized the need to bring the country the advances of the more developed West European countries, such as England.
+Even so, the Nobles still retained their privileges of paying no taxes and not giving the vote to the masses.
+The influential Hungarian politician Count István Széchenyi recognized the need to bring the country the advances of the more developed West European countries, such as Britain.

-It was a direct attack upon the constitution which, to use the words of István Széchenyi, first "startled the nation out of its sickly drowsiness".
-In 1823, when the reactionary powers were considering joint action to suppress the revolution in Spain, the government, without consulting the diet, imposed a war-tax and called out the recruits.
-The county assemblies instantly protested against this illegal act, and Francis I was obliged, at the diet of 1823, to repudiate the action of his ministers.
-But the estates felt that the maintenance of their liberties demanded more substantial guarantees than the dead letter of ancient laws.
+It was a direct attack upon the constitution which, in István Széchenyi's words, first "startled the nation out of its sickly drowsiness".
+In 1823, when the reactionary powers were considering joint action to suppress the revolution in Spain, the government imposed a war-tax and conscription without consulting the diet.
+The county assemblies instantly protested against this illegal act and at the 1823 diet Francis I was obliged to repudiate his ministers' actions.
+However, the estates felt that the maintenance of their liberties demanded more substantial guarantees than the dead letter of ancient laws.